Qwebeck/QuickAccessPanel/README.md

 # QuickAccessPanel
-Narrower version of project from repository https://github.com/fobannit-studio/Vass-2.
+Narrower and improved version of project from repository https://github.com/fobannit-studio/Vass-2.

 <h1>Description</h1>
 The main motivation of application creation was to make your favourite apps reachable from everywhere at any time.